TheScotsMav/lumia-stream-scripts/block-commands/README.md

 #### Restricted

-This is a list of scenes you want the command to fire as normal on, except not allow any OBS scene changes.
+This is a list of scenes you want the command to fire as normal on, except not allow any OBS/SLOBS actions on.

 These are specified the same way as blocked scenes above, but using the `restrictedScenes` variable instead.